Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 # Slashing Parameter Configuration

-Allocation functionality is explained [here](https://www.notion.so/eigen-labs/Allocator-Functionality-282a008ab7a14c79a25ec2954f8f5912).
+Allocation functionality and magnitudes are explained [here](https://www.notion.so/eigen-labs/Allocator-Functionality-282a008ab7a14c79a25ec2954f8f5912).

 ```solidity
 interface IAVSDirectory {